 Details of attendance fees.

 Register for the conference here.

-The conference is supported by the Anne McLaren Memorial Trust Fund and the Edwards and Steptoe Research Trust Fund (silver sponsors) and by CooperSurgical, the European Sperm Bank, Ferring Pharmaceuticals and the London Women's Clinic (bronze sponsors).
+The conference is supported by the Anne McLaren Memorial Trust Fund and the Edwards and Steptoe Research Trust Fund (silver sponsors) and by CooperSurgical, the European Sperm Bank, Ferring Pharmaceuticals, the London Women's Clinic and NGA Law (bronze sponsors).

 Additionally, the Institute of Medical Ethics has provided funding for eight medical students based outside London to attend the conference free of charge.
 To apply for one of these places, email firstname.lastname@example.org

 The conference is also accredited by the Association of Clinical Embryologists.
 Members of that organisation may claim 1 CPD point per hour of the conference attended (excluding breaks for refreshments and lunch).

 The conference will begin with a Keynote Address by Professor Søren Ziebe (Head of Fertility at Rigshospitalet's Juliane Marie Centre).

 What Is a Fertility Doctor's Duty?

 Trials and Tribulations: How Can We Build an Evidence Base?

 Beyond Regulation: Shining a Light on Fertility Treatment